Share Market News

 GIFT Nifty:

-GIFT Nifty August 2025 futures were trading 3.50 points (or 0.01%) lower in early trade, suggesting a flat to mildly negative opening for the Nifty 50 today.
+GIFT Nifty August 2025 futures were currently trading 7.50 points (or 0.03%) higher, suggesting that the Nifty 50 could open on a flat note today.

 Institutional Flows: